Call Today (512) 323-2333

 Religious Visa to Green Card Path Image

 Many who come to the United States on religious visas dream of one day becoming permanent residents.
-However, the path from a religious visa to a green card presents can be a challenging—yet ultimately rewarding—one.
+However, the path from a religious visa to a green card present can be a challenging—yet ultimately rewarding—one.
 Here’s what you need to know about that journey if you or someone you love is about to embark on it.

 Understanding Religious Visas